 2. Portable power pack

-Which is a self-contained battery you can keep charged in your truck or garage.
+Which is a self-contained battery you can keep charged in your vehicle or garage.
 The pack can be

-attached to your car’s battery and save your from having to wait for a rescue.
+attached to your vehicles battery and save your from having to wait for a rescue.

 Making the Connection

-Regardless of whether you use cables or a power pack, learning how to jumpstart a car battery requires
+Regardless of whether you use cables or a power pack, learning how to jump start a vehicle battery requires

-Although you are likely familiar with the concept of connecting the positive terminal and negative terminals
+Although you are likely familiar with the concept of connecting the positive terminals and negative terminals

-together using jumper cables, it’s a good idea to clat to the chassis of the car being jumped started
+together using jumper cables, it’s a good idea to clamp to the chassis of the car being jumped started

-instead of the bead battery’s negative pole.
-This provides you with a stronger ground-the battery itself has
+instead of the dead battery’s negative pole.
+This provides you with a stronger ground, the battery itself is

-to ground out through the chassis, so you are cutting out the middleman- and ensures that any sparks
+ground out through the chassis, so you are cutting out the middleman and ensuring that any sparks

 that might fly are located far away from the battery, which could be venting flammable gases.